November Is My Favorite Month!

 Making empanadas in November is one of the special ways I keep mom's memory alive.
 I hope you enjoy this quicker version as we head into the busy holiday season.

 Do you have family traditions that you hope to pass on to your loved ones?
 I find that cooking and baking are some of the best ways to connect and show love to those that matter the most in my life.

 Next on the list is an easy way to add some moisture back to your skin as the cold temperatures begin to move in and dry us all out!
 Don't miss the easy pumpkin DIY below.

-Last on the list are two NEW products featuring organic pumpkin which adds a wonderful lather to our soap bars.
-Check them out below and click the photos to learn more!
-XO
+Last on the list are two products featuring organic pumpkin which adds a wonderful lather to our soap bars -- RPB Face Bar and Harvest Soap

 RPB Sweet Pumpkin Empanadas

 Unless you chopped up and cooked your Halloween Jack-O-Lantern pumpkin, grab a can of pumpkin puree on your next trip to the grocery store to make these delicious treats.

 My mom made a dough that was a cross between a pie crust and a flour tortilla.
 You can use any sweet pastry dough recipe based on your dietary needs or even buy a prepared one.
 Here are two good ones here and here.

 5. Place on a parchment paper covered cookie sheet.
 Pierce the top of the pastry with a knife or the tines of a fork.
 Repeat steps 2-5.